 The board of directors has had training on the risks of modern slavery and human trafficking in our supply chains and our business.
 All existing employees have been provided with a copy of our Anti-Slavery Policy and invited to raise any questions or concerns that they may have.

-Our Anti-Slavery Policy will shortly be incorporated into our employee Policy and Procedures Manual.
+Our Anti-Slavery Policy is incorporated into our employee Policy and Procedures Manual.
 All new employees will be advised of the importance of our policy as part of their induction and will be expected to sign that they have read and understood the Policy and Procedures Manual, including our commitment to eliminating modern slavery.